acidanthera/VoodooPS2/README.md

 Here's how to build 32-bit (universal):

-- xcode 4.52 (I have not upgraded to 4.6 yet)
+- xcode 4.61
-- open VoodooPS2Controller.xcodeproj (do not change the SDK!)
+- open VoodooPS2Controller.xcodeproj
 - click on VoodooPS2Controller at the top of the project tree
 - select VoodooPS2Controller under Project
 - change Architectures to 'Standard (32/64-bit Intel)'